Lymph System, Child, Anatomy

 |Title:||Lymph System, Child, Anatomy|

-Lymph system; drawing shows the lymph vessels and lymph organs including the lymph nodes, tonsils, thymus, spleen, and bone marrow.
-One inset shows the inside structure of a lymph node and the attached lymph vessels with arrows showing how the lymph (clear fluid) moves into and out of the lymph node.
+Lymph system; drawing shows the tonsils, thymus, spleen, bone marrow, lymph vessels, and lymph nodes.
+One inset shows the inside structure of a lymph node and the attached lymph vessels with arrows showing how the lymph (clear, watery fluid) moves into and out of the lymph node.
 Another inset shows a close up of bone marrow with blood cells.

-Anatomy of the lymph system, showing the lymph vessels and lymph organs including lymph nodes, tonsils, thymus, spleen, and bone marrow.
-Lymph (clear fluid) and lymphocytes travel through the lymph vessels and into the lymph nodes where the lymphocytes destroy harmful substances.
-The lymph enters the blood through a large vein near the heart.
+The lymph system is part of the body's immune system and is made up of tissues and organs that help protect the body from infection and disease.
+These include the tonsils, thymus, spleen, bone marrow, lymph vessels, and lymph nodes.
+Lymph (clear, watery fluid) and lymphocytes (white blood cells) travel through the lymph vessels and into the lymph nodes where the lymphocytes destroy harmful substances.
+The lymph enters the bloodstream through a large vein near the heart.

 |Topics/Categories:||Anatomy -- Lymphatic System|